particle-iot/docs/firmware/firmware.md

 Mouse.isPressed(button);
 ```

-This function checks the currnent state of mouse buttons and returns if they are currently pressed or not.
+This function checks the current state of mouse buttons and returns if they are currently pressed or not.

 ```cpp
 // EXAMPLE USAGE